Alluxio/alluxio/docs/en/operation/Tiered-Locality.md

 #### Option B: configuration properties

-Using locality script is the preferred way to configure tiered locality because the same script can be used for Alluxio servers and compute applications.
+Using the locality shell script is the preferred way to configure tiered locality over configuration properties because the same script can be used for Alluxio servers and compute applications.
 In situations where users do not have access to application classpaths, tiered locality can be configured by setting `alluxio.locality.[tiername]`: